maedhays/missingdata581/README.md

 and by variable.
 There is a Shiny application that lets you interact in real-time with missing data.

+The purpose of my project is to address missing data.
+I work as a data manager, and one of the most prevalent issues in any study, especially clinical studies, is handling missing data.
+A lot of analysis depends on having all covariates known, but in practice, this almost never happens, especially as the sample size increases.

+If a study has relatively few subjects, it is not too cumbersome to manually look for missing values.
+However, as the size of the study increases, manually checking for missing values gets much more difficult.

+R has several functions that help address missing data, like is.na(), complete.cases(), and na.omit().
+However, these have to be manipulated to get useful information, like the total number of missing values a person has.

+Something that I have found particularly useful through my work is knowing the number of missing values per person and a list of all missing variables.
+With the package I have made, this can be found very easily; with the Shiny application, the number of missing values, variables, and individuals can be updated in real-time.

 ## Installation

 You can install the released version of missingdata581 from